 - Low self-esteem.

-- Strong urge to make connections between a series of unrelated events or behaviors.
+- A strong urge to make connections between a series of unrelated events or behaviors.

-- Belief in paranormal explanations for scientific phenomenon.
+- A belief in paranormal explanations for scientific phenomenon.

 - A sense of not belonging or isolation.